tdameros/42-transcendence/pong_server/Documentation.md

   >> On failure:
   >>
   >> Event `error` is sent to the client
-  >>
-  >> The client is expected to disconnect from the server when this event is received
   >
   > If the client fails to disconnect on his own after receiving `error`, they
   > will be kicked from the server